Is English a Hard Language to Learn? Tips and Insights for Learners

 Unique Difficulties in Learning English

-Getting to grips with English involves more than memorizing vocabulary or mastering verb conjugations.
-Its irregularities and exceptions frequently surprise newcomers.
+Mastering English involves more than memorizing vocabulary lists.
+Its notorious irregularities and exceptions challenge even dedicated students.

 Pronunciation and Spelling Pitfalls